open-telemetry/opentelemetry-python-contrib/exporter/opentelemetry-exporter-prometheus-remote-write/examples/README.md

    * click `Metrics` for a dropdown list of all the available metrics
    * (OPTIONAL) Adjust time range by clicking the `Last 6 hours` button on the upper right side of the graph
    * (OPTIONAL) Set up auto-refresh by selecting an option under the dropdown next to the refresh button on the upper right side of the graph
-   * Click the refresh button and data should show up on hte graph
+   * Click the refresh button and data should show up on the graph

 6. Shutdown the services when finished
    * Run `docker-compose down` in the examples directory